 Exploring EVM Attacks: How to Secure Your Blockchain

-Hello, I’m Lance Ennen, a passionate Web3 developer.
+Hello, I'm Lance Ennen, a passionate Web3 developer and technical advisor to blockchain startups.
 I spend most of my time designing and developing decentralized applications (dApps), and today, I want to share with you some insights on a topic I find fascinating and crucial in the blockchain world - Ethereum Virtual Machine (EVM) attacks.

 Understanding and mitigating these attacks is essential to ensure the security of your blockchain.
 So, let's dive right in.